 Admissions Information

 Students in the BA in Psychology will arrive with at least 60 semester credit hours (typically their Associates degree) and no more than 75 credits will be accepted for transfer.
-Thus, students are expected to complete the BA in three or four FTE semesters.
+Thus, students are expected to complete the BA in as few as three or four FTE semesters.
 Students may not graduate with fewer than 120 undergraduate semester credits.
 Prospective students interested in the BA in Psychology who have not yet earned at least 60 semester credits are invited to apply to Goddard’s Bachelors of Arts Individualized Studies degree track to meet the minimum entry requirements and then apply for admission BA in Psychology for enrollment as a junior or third-year student.

 Location